EthanRosenthal/website-source/content/blog/serverless-event-collector/index.md

 1. I need a way for the event collector to receive events (aka data) from the user.
 1. I need to _authenticate_ the user.
 Randos shouldn't be able to send data to another user's account.
-1. I may may need fast access to information about the events, such as the total number of events.
+1. I may need fast access to information about the events, such as the total number of events.
 1. I need to store the events somewhere such that they can be queried later.

 Given the above requirements, let's talk implementation.